Schweizer's reagent

 Schweizer's reagent is a metal ammine complex with the formula Cu(NH3)4(H2O)2](OH)2.
 This deep-blue compound is used in purifying cellulose.
-This salt consists of tetraamminediaquacopper(II) cations ([Cu(NH3)4(H2O)2](2+)) and hydroxide anions (OH−).
+It is a salt, consisting of tetraamminediaquacopper(II) cations ([Cu(NH3)4(H2O)2](2+)) and hydroxide anions (OH−).

 It is prepared by dissolving copper(II) hydroxide in an aqueous solution of ammonia.

 It forms an azure solution.
 Evaporation of these solutions leaves light blue residue of copper hydroxide, reflecting the lability of the copper-ammonia bonding.
 If conducted under a stream of ammonia, then deep blue needle-like crystals of the tetrammine form.
 In presence of oxygen, concentrated solutions give rise to nitrites Cu(NO2)2(NH3)_{n}|.
 The nitrite results from oxidation of the ammonia.

 Reactions with cellulose

 Schweizer's reagent was once used in production of cellulose products such as rayon and cellophane (see cupro).
 Cellulose, which is quite insoluble in water (hence its utility as clothing), dissolves in the presence of Schweizer's reagent.
 Using the reagent, cellulose can be extracted from wood pulp, cotton fiber, and other natural cellulose sources.
 Cellulose precipitates when the solution is acidified.
 It functions by binding to vicinal diols.

 Presently, the reagent is used in the analysis of the molecular weight of cellulose samples.